MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/list-onedrive-urls.md

 ---
-title: "Create a list of all OneDrive locations in your organization" ms.author: kaarins
+title: "Get a list of all user OneDrive URLs in your organization" ms.author: kaarins
 author: kaarins
 manager: pamgreen